 - Not all denominations and faiths have a hierarchical structure, like that of the Church of England, which would lend itself to the identification of particular post holders who could be invited to serve in the second chamber on an ex officio basis. - Many of the other Christian denominations and faiths active in the United Kingdom have relatively loose structures with individual congregations or gatherings having a significant degree of independence.
-In the United Kingdom there is a multiplicity of faiths, denominations and sects, making it difficult to identify those which could be considered truly 'representative'. - There is a risk that, in seeking to give adequate representation to each broad shade of religious opinion, the number of people who were members of the second chamber by virtue of their membership of a religious body would become disproportionate. - Members of some religious bodies would have practical and theological concerns about any suggestion that they should be 'represented' in the second chamber.
-The evidence we received from the Church of Scotland, for example, referred to the 'tension' which arises from the fact that "while the Church of Scotland is a National Church, whose life is, and has been for centuries, bound up with the life of the nation, it is also a Church which asserts its spiritual independence of the State, an independence which, moreover, the State recognises and guarantees by statute." - On a related issue, it is clear that several religious bodies would find it difficult to agree to an arrangement in which the process of nominating someone to 'represent' them lay outside the control of their own authorities.
+In the United Kingdom there is a multiplicity of faiths, denominations and sects, making it difficult to identify those which could be considered truly 'representative'. - There is a risk that, in seeking to give adequate representation to each broad shade of religious opinion, the number of people who were members of the second chamber by virtue of their membership of a religious body would become disproportionate.14 - Members of some religious bodies would have practical and theological concerns about any suggestion that they should be 'represented' in the second chamber.
+The evidence we received from the Church of Scotland, for example, referred to the 'tension' which arises from the fact that "while the Church of Scotland is a National Church, whose life is, and has been for centuries, bound up with the life of the nation, it is also a Church which asserts its spiritual independence of the State, an independence which, moreover, the State recognises and guarantees by statute." - On a related issue, it is clear that several religious bodies would find it difficult to agree to an arrangement in which the process of nominating someone to 'represent' them lay outside the control of their own authorities. - A specific concern raised by the evidence from the Roman Catholic Bishops' Conferences in England and Wales and in Scotland was the implications of the Canon Law of the Catholic Church which forbids clerics from assuming "public office whenever it means sharing in the exercise of civil power.15

-&lt;sup>11 See Annex D for an illustration of this.
+14 See Annex D for an illustration of this.